The Online Community for Culver City – The New Scene

 Help the Culver City Historical Society commemorate the city's 95's anniversary by attending the "Meet Me in Culver City" celebration on Sunday, September 23, from 2:00 to 5:00 p.m. at the Historic Culver Hotel.

-Festivities at the event will include abundant appetizers, one free glass of…Continue
+Festivities at the event will include abundant appetizers, one free glass of champagne or beer, a raffle, no host bar, historical theme games, and…Continue

 Added by Scupine on September 17, 2012 at 6:00pm — No Comments